Burning Man 2024

 Laser star projectors inside a circus tent.

-Temple of Together" by Caroline Ghosn
+“Temple of Together" by Caroline Ghosn

-Renewable Power by Starchild and the Burning Man Project Solar Power Team
+Starchild, Big Ely, and the Burning Man Project Solar Power Team

-On playa construction by the Temple Builders Guild
+Construction by the Temple Builders Guild

-RAT Technical Advisor: Ken Rehor
+RAT Technical Advisors: Ken Rehor and Rusty Limb

 The Temple of Together is about the light that emerges when we come together with all parts of ourselves and with the oneness we share with every other living being.
 In this time of global challenge and conflict, she invites each of us to unfurl under her protection and be seen, loved, and inspired.